Who’s in Charge?

 Chapter 5: A Framework for Analysis

-And so these men of Indostan disputed loud and long, Each in his own opinion exceeding stiff and strong.
+5. A framework for analysis And so these men of Indostan disputed loud and long, Each in his own opinion exceeding stiff and strong.
 Though each was partly in the right, they all were in the wrong!
 John Godfrey Saxe1 INTRODUCTION The parable of the Blind Men and the Elephant, attributed to the Pali Buddhist Udana and compiled in the second century BC, is as good a place as any to start a discussion of a framework for governing transformative innovation.
 The parable recounts that a community of blind men once heard of an extraordinary beast called an elephant and resolved to understand the creature.
 They sent a number of wise men from their group as emissaries to find the elephant and return with information.
 Once they found the animal, they each took a part of the animal to feel.
 One touched its leg, the other a tusk, the third an ear and they left believing they knew the animal.
 When they were questioned by their fellow blind men, they each offered different interpretations.
 The one who had felt the leg believed the animal was a pillar, extremely rough to the touch, and yet strangely soft.
 The one who had felt the tusk described the elephant as hard and smooth, with nothing soft or rough about it; furthermore, the animal was not nearly as stout as a pillar, but rather had the shape of a post.
-The third, who had held the ear, described it as both soft and rough, but not like a post...
+The third, who had held the ear, described it as both soft and rough,...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.